Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Coconut palms are popular trees in south Florida and thrive in warm tropical conditions

-Florida Palm Tree Identification: Identify coconut palms by their smooth gray trunk that has a large bulge at its base.
-The pinnate leaves can grow up to 20 ft.
-(6 m) long.
+Florida Palm Tree Identification: Coconut palms can be identified by their smooth gray trunks, which often have a large bulge at the base.
+The pinnate leaves of coconut palms can grow up to 20 ft.
+(6 m) in length.

 King Palm / Bangalow Palm (Archontophoenix cunninghamiana)